theGreatWhiteShark/lightning-keymap-mode/README.md

 ```

-and add the following lines to your `.emacs' file in your home
+and add the following lines to your *.emacs* file in your home
 folder.

 ``` lisp